-Based upon the documentation submitted by the parties and in accordance with the provisions of Texas Labor Code §413.031, the division has determined that the requestor is entitled to \$0.00 reimbursement for the disputed services.
+Based upon the documentation submitted by the parties and in accordance with the provisions of Texas Labor Code Sections 413.031 and 413.019 (if applicable), the Division has determined that the requestor is entitled to additional reimbursement for the services involved in this dispute.
+The Division hereby ORDERS the respondent to remit to the requestor the amount of \$767.41 plus applicable accrued interest per 28 Texas Administrative Code §134.130, due within 30 days of receipt of this Order.